“No! Not like that. Gently, gently. The children will be sleeping and you mustn’t wake them.”

 “But why teeth?’

-‘I dunno.
+‘I don’t know.
 You ask too many questions.
-It is what it is.
-If you don’t want to be a tooth fairy, you can decline the appointment.’
+If you don’t want to be a tooth fairy, you can say no.”

-“Child, some things are a mystery.
+“Franny some things are just a mystery.
+You will never be able to understand everything in the whole wide world.
 Just do the magic and don’t ask so many questions.
 You’ll be happier.”